cyberwombat/morphjs/README.md

 # Morph

-Transform JS object literals using schema for output purposes such as database result to api output.
+MorphJS transforms object literals into different structures/formats using a simple schema.

 ### Install